Hyurl/webium/README.md

 - `charsets` An array carries all `Accept-Charset`s, ordered by `q`ualities.
 - `length` The `Content-Length` of requested body.
 - `xhr` Whether the request fires with `X-Requested-With: XMLHttpRequest`.
-- `cookies` An object carries all parsed `Cookie`s sent by the client.
+- `cookies` An object carries all parsed cookies sent by the client.
+- `params` The URL parameters.
 - `body` An object carries requested body parsed by [body-parser](https://www.npmjs.com/package/body-parser).
 Remember, only `json` and `x-www-form-urlencoded` are parsed automatically.